Caserta Royal Palace: The Park

 Raena Lynn

-19. Louise Steiner says:
+13. Louise Steiner

 Hi Jim….thank you this beautiful account of the gardens of Caserta Royal Palace.
 I have not visited this Palace, but I am very familiar with Versailles and I can certainly see the resemblance.
 Versailles made a lasting impression on me and this looks just as magnificent.